eclipse-tractusx/sig-release/docs/planning.md

 ### Issue hierarchy (WIP)

 @stephanbcbauer to formulate details
-=> detailled features are planned and executed within the repositories of the respective product.
+=> detailed features are planned and executed within the repositories of the respective product.
 Summary features are planned and managed on "SIG release" level...

 ### Planning product changes